botmasterai/botmasterai.github.io/docs/working-with-botmaster/middleware.md

 Where `incomingMiddleware` and `outgoingMiddleware` are valid middlewares of their respective types.
 This is useful if writing a middleware package that want to be first to get the update object and last to see it when it goes out.
 It is used in [botmaster-session-ware](https://github.com/botmasterai/botmaster-session-ware) for example.

+#### Where is my middleware

+Although I doubt most would want to use this, it's good to know that middleware is accessible via all botmaster instances.
+Middleware stacks are exposed via `botmaster.middleware.incomingMiddlewareStack` and
+`botmaster.middleware.outgoingMiddlewareStack`.
+Unless you really know what you are doing, it is best to leave those alone.

 ## External middleware